 But what are the secrets to successful translation?
 What makes a good translation?
 I want to take a quick break from thinking about the business side of providing translation services to spend some time focusing on questions like these.
 First, though, let's take a quick dip into the history books.

 Today, we look to business leaders for inspiration and whatever learnings we can glean from their success.
-In the translation sector, it's also worth taking a look backwards, to see what we can learn from famous translators of the past.
+In the translation sector, it's also worth taking a look backward, to see what we can learn from famous translators of the past.
 Below are the thoughts of a few of the best translators in the world.

 An early Christian scholar, Saint Jerome is best known for translating much of the Bible into Latin from Hebrew and Greek.
 Saint Jerome believed not in translating word for word, but in translating sense for sense.
 As such, his translations delivered the meaning of the original texts beautifully, as well as their quality of style.